MollyXuemn/Memory/resources/setup/REAMDE.md

 > add breakpoint in the code or the browser inspecter
 > in the browser ctrl + B: search the document
 > link VScode with browser:

+### 6.1.1 What is the difference between import \* from './utils' and import { parseUrl } from './utils'?

+> import \* means import every modules in utils file, but import { parseUrl } means import only parseUrl module from utils.

+### 6.2.1 Why the utils.js will also be transpiled?

+> Because it is imported to the main.js -- { parseUrl } from "./app/utils/utils";

+### 6.2.2 What does the webpack --config webpack.config.js do ?

+> Webpack is used to compile JavaScript modules.
+> Webpack configs allow you to configure and extend Webpack's basic functionality.
+A Webpack config is a JavaScript object that configures one of Webpack's options.
+Most projects define their Webpack config in a top-level webpack. config. js file, although you can also pass the config as a parameter to Webpack's Node.